Direct vs Non-Direct Recognition: Which Is Best for Your Whole Life Policy?

 What is the difference between direct and non-direct recognition in life insurance?

-Which type of recognition is better for borrowing against my policy?
+Which recognition type is better for infinite banking?

-Can I switch from direct recognition to non-direct recognition in my existing policy?
+Can I switch from direct to non-direct recognition?

-How do I know if my whole life policy is participating or non-participating?
+How do I know if my current policy uses direct or non-direct recognition?

 author avatar